imagej/imagej.github.io/pages/JRuby_Scripting.md

 ImageJ plugins and commands.
 The next section has an example of the use of this.
-It may be instructive to compare the ["Blobs Demo" macro](https://imagej.net/macros/ConvexHull.txt) from the ImageJ distribution with .
+It may be instructive to compare the ["Blobs Demo" macro](https://imagej.net/macros/ConvexHull.txt) from the ImageJ distribution with {% include GitHub content="repo=fiji|path=plugins/Examples/Blobs\_Demo\_in\_Ruby.rb|label=a version ported to JRuby" %}.
 The use of the analagous function in JRuby is not always the same - for example, if you compare the invocation of getSelectionCoordinates, you'll find that whereas the ImageJ macro version passes in the output variables: